symfony/symfony/UPGRADE-3.4.md

 FrameworkBundle
 ---------------

+ * The `doctrine/cache` dependency has been removed; require it via `composer require doctrine/cache` if you are using Doctrine cache in your project.

  * The `validator.mapping.cache.doctrine.apc` service has been deprecated.

  * Using the `KERNEL_DIR` environment variable or the automatic guessing based